Torii Mototada: Death

 In a last statement addressed to his son Torii Tadamasa, Mototada described how his family served the Tokugawa for generations and how his own brother had been killed in battle.
 In the letter, Torii stated that he considered it an honor to die first so that he might give courage to the rest of the Tokugawa warriors.
+He envisioned Tokugawa's reign would remain far off into the future.
 He requested that his son raise his siblings to serve the Tokugawa clan "In both ascent and decline" and to remain humble desiring neither lordship nor monetary reward.
-Lifelong friends, Torii Mototada and Tokugawa Ieyasu parted ways sadly knowing that they would never see each other again:
+When the order was given, the two lifelong friends, Torii Mototada and Tokugawa Ieyasu parted ways sadly knowing that they would never see each other again: